Save the Date | Career Expo 2019: Saturday, March 30, 2019

 Whether you have jobs, internships, contract positions or are open to freelance story pitches now or in the future, you’ll find what you’re looking for at Columbia Journalism School.

 The Journalism School is a graduate school at Columbia University that confers Master of Science and Master of Arts degrees to more than 300 students annually.
 Our students are a pluralistic, multilingual and multinational group with diverse life experiences, journalistic interests and skills.
 They will enrich your newsrooms and communities as they venture forth to tell deeper, more complete stories that matter.
 This year’s group includes military veterans, former lawyers, teachers and business analysts, recent undergraduates, journalists with significant experience and many others.

-You’ll also meet students in our Master of Arts program who are journalists with prior experience now specializing in the coverage of business and economics; arts & culture; science, environment and medicine; or politics and global affairs.
+You’ll also meet students in our Master of Arts program who are journalists with prior experience now specializing in the coverage of business & economics; arts & culture; science or politics.
 Our M.A. students are trained in investigative techniques, internet forensics and data journalism.
 For more information, please visit this page.